osmberlin/strassenraumkarte-neukoelln/_posts/2021-12-31-micromap-update.md

 To render it in the right place, the preprocessor creates a buffer circle around the curb node (with the buffer depending on the crossing `width` or using a default value) and clips the intersecting `barrier=kerb` way segments inside this buffer.

-## Protection for bike stands
+## Barrier boards

-Another little detail of the map is how the barriers of bike stands become visible.
-We micromap them with `barrier=barrier_board + traffic_sign=DE:600` (if that is the case), which becomes visible on the map:
+Another little detail of the map is how the more types of barriers become visible.
+We micromap them with `barrier=barrier_board + traffic_sign=DE:600` (if that is the case).
+In Neukölln, they are often used to split off sections of parked cars and protect bike stands.

 ![](../images/posts/strassenraumkarte-update-2021/barrier-barrier_board.png)